ssaperas/Laparoscopy-tool-detector-neural-net/README.md

 the model holds great potential in enhancing the performance of object detection in laparoscopic surgeries.

+Developed by Sergi Saperas López in REMIC Lab

 NOTES:
-In this folder you can find diferent versions of the model used during the thesis ( some changes must be made according if you want to use rotated bbox or not ).
+In this folder you can find diferent versions of the model used during the thesis plus the THESIS.pdf file ( some changes must be made according if you want to use rotated bbox or not ).

 The given json files are the ones to be used for the rotated bounding box approach where rotation angle is given, and rotated bbox coordinates are used.